WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 Normally when we carry out experiments, we may have some hypotheses about what genes might be differentially expressed between conditions, or what genes might be affected by our treatment.
 Doing transcriptomics give a huge amount of information so other than going through the list of differentially-expressed gene to find genes that are expected to change, we could let the data guide the way.

 ### What to do with your lists of differentially expressed genes?
 It can be daunting trying to determine what the results mean.
 On one hand you may find that there are no real differences in your experiment.
-Is this due to biological reality or noisy data?
+Is this biologically real or is it just noisy data (which will impact the p-value)?
 On the other hand you may find several thousands of genes are differentially expressed.
 What can you say about that?

 One way is to go through a long gene list and investigate each gene one by one, but of course this can be a pain and may be subjected to human bias or our prior knowledge.
 Instead, we could do functional analysis which is a knowledge-based method incorporating annotated information about potential, or tested, functions of each gene.
 We may have come across this as GO enrichment analysis, gene set enrichment analysis, pathway enrichment analysis.
 Today we will show GO enrichment analysis using topGO package in R (Alexa et al., 2005; PMID: 16606683) to determine whether any particular sorts of genes occur more than expected in your differentially expressed genes.
 Genome downloaded from a database may already come with GO term annotation.
 For helminth genomes, we can obtain GO term annotation through biomart on WormbaseParasite, or download GFF file direct from WormbaseParasite and extract GO annotation from the GFF file.
 Otherwise, you could annotate your genes with functional terms from GO using for instance Blast2GO (Conesa et al., 2005; PMID: 16081474).

 ### Quick revision on GO term:
 Genes can have associated GO terms (Gene Ontology terms).